-From this vantage point we can see from right to left the Brooklyn Bridge, the East River, the Manhattan Bridge and in the hazy distance the Williamsburg Bridge.
-Spread across the lower east side are an array of many small buildings, with a couple of exceptions, most notably the tower of the New York City Municipal Building, which can be partially seen on the extreme left in the foreground.
+From this vantage point we can see from right to left the Brooklyn Bridge, the East River, the Manhattan Bridge.
+In the hazy distance is the Williamsburg Bridge.
+Spread across the lower east side are an array of many small buildings.
+There are a couple of exceptions, most notably the tower of the New York City Municipal Building, partially seen on the extreme left in the foreground.

-When it was completed in 1913, the 792 foot tall Woolworth Building at 233 Broadway was the tallest building in the world and retained that title until the Chrysler Building usurped it in 1929.
-Depending upon your source and how you are counting the Woolworth Building contains anywhere between 55 – 60 floors.
+When completed in 1913, the 792 foot tall Woolworth Building at 233 Broadway was the tallest building in the world.
+The Woolworth Building retained that title until the Chrysler Building usurped it in 1930.
+Depending upon your source and how you are counting stories, the Woolworth Building contains anywhere between 55 – 60 floors.